 I started making music when I was 11, got my first keyboard in 1991 and bought my Korg N364 synthesizer in 1997.
 My evolution as a musician has closely followed the technology I've been using through the years.
 It started out with a few single-voice songs on a violin, moved onto the three-voice analog synth chip in the Commodore 64, then the four-voice sample-based sound chip in the Amiga.
 The low number of voices and poor sound quality limited my expressive power, so after moving on to my 64-voice Korg N364 I finally found what I needed to make music that even non-computer people would listen to.

-Unfortunately, I haven't really made any music for a very long time and I sold my Korg N364 years ago, but one day or the other I'll hopefully find the time and interest to pick it up again.
+Unfortunately, I haven't made any music for a very long time and I sold my Korg N364 years ago.
+One day or the other I'll hopefully find the time and interest to pick it up again.

 In this section you'll find most of my latest songs in MP3 format.
 All were made using a software sequencer, a Korg N364 and a Soundblaster Live soundcard.